FRUIT PAINTING

 Painting as Meditation

 Painting has always been more than depicting images, documentation, and applying paint to a surface.
-It is sometimes the only way to express an idea that is too abstract for words.
+It can be the only way to express an idea that is too abstract for words.
 The act of painting itself puts the painter in a heightened state of concentration, sometimes called flow.
 For 2 years on and off I worked on this painting.
 During this time, I was finally able to narrow the ideas behind my fruit painting down to 4 points.
 Though I often catch myself overthinking and planning, I’m learning to let go.
 Ultimately, a work’s reception is up to the viewer, and is out of the painter’s control.

 Internet

 The genesis of the internet of things brought promise of open exchange, innovation, and accessibility.
 The overwhelming force of instant information and connectivity changed the way people interact with each other and with the world around them.
 Cheaper, faster, and easier communication led to breakthroughs in all fields of learning.
 This new freedom also meant you could search for information with a confirmation bias, as well as publish doctored information as fact.
-The cyber world eventually evolved into echochambers called “online communities” that viciously enforce conformity and obedience of opinion.
+The cyber world eventually evolved into echo-chambers called “online communities” that viciously enforce conformity and obedience of opinion.
 This can be largely attributed to the consolidation of media organizations and internet service providers, enabling corporate interests to influence public opinion by controlling the flow of information.

 “a society awash in electronic hallucination… [which] confuses us about our identity and conditions us to choose the illusions of unachievable happiness that keep us from fighting back.”